kuro-vale/kuro-passwords/README.md

 ## Deploy

-ollow any of these methods and open http://localhost:5000/ to see the App.
+Follow any of these methods and open http://localhost:5000/ to see the App.

 ## Docker